One of the greatest things about coffee is the myriad of ways you can enjoy it, simply adjust the way you brew and the taste instantly transforms.

 The fourth largest producer of coffee in the world, Indonesia accounts for the vast proportion of Asian coffee production.

-25% of this production is focussed on Arabica beans, with the remaining 75% accounted for as Robusta.
+25% of this production is focused on Arabica beans, with the remaining 75% accounted for as Robusta.

 Almost all coffees from this lush growing region feature dark and deep flavours, producing coffee that contains heavy, musty notes much like dark chocolate.